NickWaterton/Timelapse-Video-for-3D-printer/README.md

 You can specify the name and location of the log file using the `-l` option.
 Setting this to 'none', results in no log file.

 Using the `-od` option allows the output directory to be specified, default is the current directory.
-You can also specify the directory in the filename, but this option allows you to specify the directory without a file name, so the filenames are automatically generated. if you include a filename a(`-o`), it will override any pathname specified in the `-od` option.
+You can also specify the directory in the filename, but this option allows you to specify the directory without a file name, so the filenames are automatically generated. if you include a filename (`-o`), it will override any pathname specified in the `-od` option.
 For example, including the options `-od ~/directory-name -o test.avi` will result in the file being written to "./test.avi" ie the current directory as the implicit ./ in test.avi will override the directory ("~/directory-name") given in the `-od` option.

 You have to enclose pathnames in `""` if there are spaces in the pathnames.